 The building hosted a collectively organised artists’ programme, as part of a wider programme of support services that were developed over time.
 Sessions were organised in response to demand from the community and included business development, mental health, alcohol management and other universal issues faced by small communities.
 During the summer Anchorhold was situated in a remote rural location, and was then moved onto the surface of the sea once the ice was strong enough to hold it - the intention being to offer silence and retreat, intimacy and distance.

-Since its original conception, Anchorhold has been part of The Nuisance of Landscape, Grizedale Arts’ major retrospective show at Abbot Hall in 2014, and will also be part of the Politics of Craft: After Ford 151 at the Glasgow School of Art, from 7th February – 8th March 2015.
+Since its original conception, Anchorhold has been part of The Nuisance of Landscape, Grizedale Arts’ major retrospective show at Abbot Hall in 2014, and was also in of the Politics of Craft: After Ford 151 at the Glasgow School of Art, from 7th February – 8th March 2015.